sosy-lab/java-smt/doc/Developers-How-to-Release-into-Ivy.md

 Notes:

 - `publish-leansmt` packages runtime libraries from `lib/native/x86_64-linux`.
+- `package-leansmt-runtime.sh` normalizes the JNI wrapper `RUNPATH` to `$ORIGIN`, so `libleansmt_jni.so` resolves `libSmtJNI.so` and the other LeanSMT `.so` files from JavaSMT's native directory instead of from an older machine-specific path.
 - The published Ivy solver artifact contains LeanSMT shared libraries (`.so`); `cvc5` executable is not published as part of this solver artifact.